DanielSarmiento04/mathematics_fundamental/Readme.md

 # Function
+    Concepts:

+    The concept is similar  to how we uis it in programming.
+    There are a input data, and output data, and between the input and output there is a process that transform the data.

 ## Notes
 The folder with the name electronics contains an applied use of the theory in analog electronics calculations